virgoone/next-money/README.md

 ## Introduction

-Empower your next project with the stack of Next.js 14, Drizzle, Neon, Clerk Auth, Resend, React Email, Shadcn/ui, and Stripe.
+Empower your next project with the stack of Next.js 14, Prisma, [Supabase](https://supabase.com/), Clerk Auth, Resend, React Email, Shadcn/ui, and Stripe.
 <br/>
 All seamlessly integrated with the SaaS Starter to accelerate your development and saas journey.